bombbomb/BBCore/docs/02_Usage.md

 var bb = new BBCore({ accessToken: '<your api key>'});
 ```

+### Capture a video with user's webcam
-Then create a video recorder, and save a recording, being by calling `startVideoRecorder` specifying a css selctor `target` into which you would like the recorder to appear.
+Then create a video recorder, and save a recording, being by calling `startVideoRecorder()` specifying a css selctor `target` into which you would like the recorder to appear.

 ```javascript
 bb.startVideoRecorder({ target: '#recorderDiv'}, function (vidInfo) {